 Just click the video in the media library and it is going to be opened as a separate page or post with its unique URL, you’ll find the post ID in the address bar.
 By the way, you can find the guide on how to find the post ID here.

-Well, as you’ve understood customizing the web-page with WPBakery page builder is an easy and pleasant process.
-I’ve told you more about customizing a site with WPBakery page builder here.
+Well, as you’ve understood customizing the web page with WPBakery page builder is an easy and pleasant process.
+I’ve told you more about customizing a site with the WPBakery page builder here.

 You just add the desired block, edit it and get the result: